Job Title: Client Advocate

 Partner with staff, supervisor, and people we work with to establish, monitor, and evaluate annual program goals

 Identify and participate in training and other opportunities to cultivate excellent direct service skills

 Ensure data is accurately and thoroughly entered in client services systems

 III.
 System Advocacy

 Advocate for services and systems that support the well-being of all people living in the Methow Valley.

-· Support Room One in developing responsive resources community partnerships
+Support Room One in developing responsive resources and community partnerships

 In partnership with Room One team, provide administrative support to ensure success, strategic growth, and clarity of Room One programs

-- Demonstrated experience collaborating with partners and community members to best support and center the leadership of marginalized people
+Demonstrated experience collaborating with partners and community members to best support and center the leadership of our neighbors

-- Passion for being in a learning environment and critical dialogue
+Passion for being in a learning environment and in critical dialogue